 Teams may address the scoring judges as the jury.
 Arguments are to be made to the presiding judge and jury (scoring judges).
 (This rule may vary from year to year depending on the case.)
-In 2018, the case will be tried to a jury.

 Rule 4.16.
 Standing during Trial